t-cav/GitHub-pages-deploy/README.md

 git remote add origin https://github.com/"username"/"reponame"/ git push -u origin main
 ```
-Now we are almost ready to go live through GitHub Pages.
-We can do this using the deploy script in the .json file using the following command:
+We can now go live by using the deploy script in the .json file using the following command:

 ```
 npm run deploy
 ```
+- Your website should now be live through GitHub Pages! (if not then see below)
+- If you want to update changes made, run `npm run deploy` after those changes are made and saved.

 ---